Skip to main content

 • Spring Hill

-• St. Andrew’s.
+• St. Andrew’s

-Planning permission will be required for any new HMO conversions that were not already ready for occupation or occupied as HMOs by 15th of March 2026.
+In these wards, planning permission will be required for any new HMO conversions that were not already ready for occupation or occupied as HMOs by 15th of March 2026.
+Further information is available on the Council’s website under Conservation Areas in Hyndburn – Article 4 Directions and Heritage.

 The Council has also adopted the Residential Conversion and HMO Supplementary Planning Guidance (SPG) which provides guidance on how the Council will determine planning applications for HMOs in the Borough.